Justintime50/dotfiles/README.md

 This project makes keeping dotfiles synced between machines a breeze.
 All dotfiles live in `~/dotfiles` and are symlinked to their respective locations.
 Each time a terminal is started, Dotfiles will print the shell being used, what dotfile modules are installed, and check to make sure that the local dotfiles match the remote copy and warn you if the copies have diverged.
 You can then run a single command to push or pull dotfile changes as needed to sync them between all your machines.

-## Usage

-### Install Dotfiles
+## Install

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/justintime50/dotfiles/master/src/scripts/install.sh)
 ```

-### Push/Pull Dotfiles
+## Usage

-Once installed, you can push/pull any changes with these easy commands. *Be aware that pushing/pulling will overwrite the current dotfiles!*
+Once installed, you can push, pull, or clean dotfiles with these easy commands. *Be aware that pushing or pulling will overwrite the current dotfiles!*

 ```bash
 # Push dotfiles to GitHub